-The 2nd /3rd Regiment consisted of three Batteries, the 7th, 8th and 9th plus RHQ, Workshops and Signals Section.
+The 2/3rd Lt AA Regiment consisted of three Batteries, the 7th, 8th and 9th, plus RHQ, Workshop Section and Signals Section.
 The Regiment was to be equipped with Bofors Guns on arrival in the Middle East.
 These Guns fired a 2lb shell at the rate of 120 rounds per minute.

 At a later date 9 Battery plus one Troop of 7 Battery took part in the Syrian Campaign.

-Early in January 1942 the scattered elements of the 2nd /3rd Regiment were brought together at Suez Transit Camp, prior to embarking on various ships for return to Australia.
+Early in January 1942 the scattered elements of the 2/3rd Lt AA Regiment were brought together at Suez Transit Camp, prior to embarking on various ships for return to Australia.
 Embarking began on 4 February and continued through to March.

 The main body of the Regiment embarked on the HMT Andes on 18 February; the Andes was a British passenger ship built just prior to the outbreak of war, and was still on her maiden voyage.
 The Andes reached Fremantle on 10 March 1942.
 WX numbers were allowed overnight leave.
 On 15 March the Andes berthed at Adelaide.

-At the end of its service in the Middle East the Regiment had accounted for 101 Enemy Planes, but the loss in Officers and Men was very high; 162 Killed in Action or Prisoner of War.
+At the end of its service in the Middle East the Regiment had accounted for 101 enemy aircraft, but the loss in officers and men was very high; 162 Killed in Action or Prisoner of War.

-On arrival in Perth, 7th Battery was deployed with two troops to cover RAAF Base at Pearce and one troop at Leighton, 8th Battery had two troops at the Fremantle Harbour area, and one troop at the Catalina Flying Boat Base at Crawley Bay.
+On arrival in Perth, 7th Battery was deployed with two troops to cover the RAAF base at Pearce and one troop at Leighton.
+8th Battery had two troops at the Fremantle Harbour area, and one troop at the Catalina flying boat base at Crawley Bay.
 RHQ was situated at Guildford.

-By mid 1943, 7th and 8th Batteries were providing AA Defence in the Northern area of WA, at Geraldton Air Drome, Onslow and Exmouth Gulf; at this time the decision was made to disband 2nd/3rd Lt.
-A-A Regiment
+By mid 1943, 7th and 8th Batteries were providing AA defence in the northern area of WA, at Geraldton Air Drome, Onslow and Exmouth Gulf; at this time the decision was made to disband 2/3rd Lt AA Regiment.

-Elements of the 2nd/3rd Lt AA Regiment took part in one form or another in various actions in New Guinea, the last one being Labuan In Borneo in June-July 1945.
+Elements of the 2/3rd Lt AA Regiment took part in one form or another in various actions in New Guinea, the last one being Labuan in Borneo in June-July 1945.

-No records are available in regards to Japanese Planes shot down during operations in New Guinea and Borneo.
+No records are available in regards to Japanese aircraft shot down during operations in New Guinea and Borneo.

-Total Casualties:- K.I.A.: 66, POW: 135 Honours and Awards:- 2 Military Medals.
-8 Mention in Despatches.
-Battle Honours:- Tobruk, Crete, Western Desert, Syria, Port Moresby, Milne Bay, Lae, Buna, Borneo.
+Total Casualties:- KIA: 66, POW: 135.
+Honours and Awards: 2 Military Medals & 8 Mention in Despatches.
+Theatres in which served: Tobruk, Crete, Western Desert, Syria, Port Moresby, Milne Bay, Lae, Buna, Borneo.